ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/5-FAQ/02-Installation-&-Updating.md

 [Click Here](https://www.wabbajack.org/search/TTWTrueVegas/capitalpunishment)

 ## **6.)
 When I launch the game, it loads the black dialog box, but does not launch the game.
 How do I fix this?**
 This is likely due to preexisting INI's or other files being prevalent in your %USER$/My Games/FalloutNV folder.
-Delete these files, run your new vegas through steam once, then follow the steps below
+Delete these files, run your new vegas through steam once, then follow the steps below.

+### **The 3 Fixes**

+**1.)
+If you are running a version below 1.45 then follow this**

+- Step 1: Delete CPUinfo.exe, D3dx9_38.tmp, NVHR Folder, and d3dx9_38.dll from your Capital Punishment/Stock Game Folder

+- Step 2: Manually download the latest NVHR from here https://www.nexusmods.com/newvegas/mods/69779?tab=files

+- Step 3: Extract the zip folder, then paste the files contained within to your Capital Punishment/Stock Game Folder

+**2.)
+If the above does not apply/does not work try this (This should be fixed in 1.45)**

+- Step 1: Go to your Capital Punishment/Profiles/Casual_Punishment_Default folder

+- Step 2: Delete the included "Falloutprefs & Fallout.ini"

+- Step 3: Try to launch the game again

+**3.)
+If neither of the above applies or works try this**

-- Run Tale of Two Wastelands through MO2.
+- Step 1: Run Tale of Two Wastelands through MO2.

-- When the New Vegas Launcher pops up, change your resolution/your preset to your preferred preset.
+- Step 2: When the New Vegas Launcher pops up, change your resolution/your preset to your preferred preset.
 Exit the launcher

-- Run Tale of Two Wastelands through MO2 again
+- Step 3: Run Tale of Two Wastelands through MO2 again

-- A popup will appear asking if you would like to "Clear the Read Only Flag" choose the first option stating "Clear the Read Only Flag"
+- Step 4: A popup will appear asking if you would like to "Clear the Read Only Flag" choose the first option stating "Clear the Read Only Flag"